aptGetAdrian/aptGetAdrian/README.md

 ### My future plans

 - Mobile fashion app that uses AI to recommend and scout potential good "fits" based on a provided prompt/picture
-- Browser extention to help with filling out a certain type of questionnaire (personal use)

 <!---
 You can contact me through LinkedIn or on my personal website :)